 Paint or stamp pad – gold

-3. Print out on card stock Born This Day in Bethlehem.
+Print out on card stock Born This Day in Bethlehem.
 I made an image .5″ high and 2″ long and put the text on it.
-I cut it out and trimmed the edges with decorative scissors.
+Cut it out and trim the edges with decorative scissors.

-4. Now, take some raffia and tie it in the middle with another piece, making a sort of bow.
-You want to sandwich the wire between the sign and the raffia on the back.
-I just laid the raffia down, ornament with wire on that, put hot glue on, and pressed onto the sign.
-Just do it carefully with minimal glue!
-You can always add a little more from the back.
+Tie raffia in the middle with another piece, making a sort of bow.
+Glue the wire between the sign and the raffia on the back.
+Do this carefully with minimal glue!

-Always write the year somewhere on your ornament.
-I wrote ours on the bottom of the walnut.
+Always write the year on your ornament.
+I wrote ours on the bottom of the ornament.